 Term Ends: mid-August

-Applicants must possess a minimum of two years of professional experience.
+- Applicants must possess at least two years of business experience

-- Applications for the Master of Jurisprudence (MJ) program are only accepted online.
+- Applications for the Master of Jurisprudence (MJ), Master of Laws (LLM, campus and online), and Doctor of Juridical Science (SJD) programs are only accepted online.
 Use the link below to begin the application process.

 - There is no fee to apply.